d0ct0r-x/IdeaProjects/README.md

 # IdeaProjects
-For Udemy Java course scripts written in IntelliJ
+For Udemy Java course scripts written in IntelliJ.